-Bindoo Khalkor, a brothel keeper and the main accused in Prena’s* and Reema’s* case, filed an application for bail on 19th August.
-In recent months we have covered Prena’s and Reema’s stories separately.
-(To read more detailed information, click here for Prena’s story and here for Reema’s story.)
+Bindoo Khalkor, a brothel keeper and the main accused in Prena’s* and Ruma’s* case, filed an application for bail on 19th August.
+In recent months we have covered Prena’s and Ruma’s stories separately.

-The argument was held on 25th August , and we expected that bail would be denied to Bindoo as she is a repeat offender and because the Bombay High Court passed explicit orders to this effect in the Freedom Firm P.I.L.
+The argument was held on the 25th of August, and we expected that bail would be denied to Bindoo as she is a repeat offender and because the Bombay High Court passed explicit orders to this effect in the Freedom Firm P.I.L.

 On 28th September, the government public prosecutor, who is supposed to oppose bail, argued for the granting of bail by saying; “Bindoo has been in jail for two months already, I don’t think it’s necessary for her to be in jail any longer.”
 Bail was granted under ITPA (Immoral Traffick Prevention Act) and IPC (Indian Penal Code) sections.